David Hanscom (1941 - )

 By blending his passion for cross-country skiing with a deep appreciation of the Wasatch Mountains’ backcountry, Dave Hanscom played a pivotal role in putting Nordic skiing in Utah on world-class footing.

-He also helped transform the Wasatch Citizens Series into one of the finest cross-country race series in the nation.
 Hanscom was instrumental in the selection of Solder Hollow as the site of biathlon and cross-country skiing competitions during the 2002 Winter Olympic Games.
 He led the Olympic cross-country timing crew and served as chief of timing for the Paralympic Games.
+He also helped transform the Wasatch Citizens Series into one of the finest cross-country race series in the nation.
+In 2021, Dave retired as its volunteer race director, a position he held for thirty years.

-The tracks of this tireless volunteer, teacher, author and devotee of cross-country skiing led the way for many thousands to safely and knowledgeably discover and enjoy the exhilaration of skiing the storied Wasatch backcountry, as well as developed Nordic ski areas.
+The tracks of this tireless volunteer, teacher, author and devotee of cross-country skiing led the way for many thousands to safely and knowledgeably discover and enjoy the exhilaration of skiing in the Wasatch backcountry and developed Nordic ski areas alike.